tcomerma/ndi-graph-analysis/README.md

 ### Video @receiver
 Inter-frame time as receiver by NDIAnalysis.exe.
 High variance indicates problems during transmision (most likely network)

+### Video @receiver - @sender
+The result of substracting both values.
+Could help to diagnose network issues

 ## Notes
 - Do not move/minimize/... the window where NDIAnalysis.exe is running.
 It will alter the results.